 RMCOEH sponsors the following occupational health degrees and programs within the Department of Family and Preventive Medicine and the Department of Mechanical Engineering.

 The purpose of the Master of Occupational Health (MOH) degree program is to train occupational health professionals interested in a career in one of the fields of occupational health practice or research.
-The degree requirements include coursework in occupational epidemiology, biostatistics, management, ergonomics, industrial hygiene, toxicology, administration, and management.
-It is possible to complete the MOH degree program in one year.
+The degree requirements include coursework in occupational epidemiology, biostatistics, ergonomics, industrial hygiene, toxicology, administration, and management.
+It is possible to complete the MOH degree program in one year of full-time study.

 The Occupational Medicine (OM) Residency Program trains physicians to become specialists in the preventive medicine specialty of occupational medicine.
 Occupational medicine physicians are concerned with the health, safety, and performance of workers, their families, and their communities.
 The residency involves research, a practicum phase, and specialty rotations.